Integrated Gradient attribution for Gaussian Processes with non-Gaussian likelihoods: Introduction

-Another important aspect of GP transparency are the kernel functions themselves.
-It is a well-known fact (\cite{scholkopf2002learning}, \cite{williams2006gaussian}) that the choice of kernel functions determines a GP prior distribution over functions, where different kernels express different types of functions.
-As such, a given kernel function has direct influence on the resulting posterior GP - e.g. a periodic kernel function implies a prior distribution over periodic functions and ultimately a posterior distribution over periodic functions as well.
-While this property can help to incorporate prior knowledge and infer general properties of GP posteriors, it does not help, from a transparency perspective, when working with complex data like images or text. \cite{duvenaud2011additive} demonstrate how to use additive kernel functions in a GAM-like manner.
+While ARD provides global feature relevance, kernel-based transparency offers a more flexible, functional approach.
+The choice of kernel function directly shapes the GP’s prior distribution over functions, influencing its posterior interpretability \citep{scholkopf2002learning, williams2006gaussian}.
+For example, a periodic kernel function implies a prior distribution over periodic functions and ultimately a posterior distribution over periodic functions.
+While this property can help to incorporate prior knowledge and infer general properties of GP posteriors, this inherent transparency does not help for our use-case.
+On another note, \cite{duvenaud2011additive} demonstrate how to use additive kernel functions in a GAM-like manner.
 In fact, their approach allows to infer the local influence of each input feature, which potentially allows to explain models with arbitrary input dimensionality.
 However, in order for this solution to yield interpretable results, we need to presume an additive structure among the transformed, individual input features.
-This is clearly a highly limiting assumption which typically won't yield competitive predictive performance for complex data.

-Derivative centered inference in GPs itself is nothing new and has been advanced for example in \cite{solak2002derivative}, \cite{williams2006gaussian}, \cite{eriksson2018scaling}, \cite{de2021high}.
+This is clearly a highly limiting assumption that might not yield satisfactory results for complex data either.
+Derivative centered inference in GPs itself is nothing new and has been advanced for example in \cite{solak2002derivative}, \cite{williams2006gaussian}, \cite{eriksson2018scaling} and \cite{de2021high}.
 Existing work that focuses primarily on derivative GPs in the context of gradient-based explanations, however, is not known to the author as per writing this paper.
+On the other hand, as is commonly known, derivatives and gradients can be used for local linear approximations of a target function.
+In the context of GPs, local approximations for GPs have been proposed by \cite{yoshikawa2021gaussian} via varying coefficient models.

+Recently, Integrated Gradients in the context of GP regression with Gaussian likelihood has been extensively studied in \cite{butleriggp}, who derive the distributional parameters of the GP implied by applying Integrated Gradients to GP regression. \cite{zhang2025interpret} on the other hand propse a an approximation to Integrated Gradients by replacing the involved partial derivatives by infinitesimal differences.
+The results of \cite{chau2023explaining} show that non-gradient based explainability approaches like Shapley values also benefit from the properties of GPs, insofar as they allow to derive meaningful theoretical and practical results.